katyhuff/ucb-rdn.github.com/source/projects/mocdown/mocdown.rst

 also employs object-oriented programming in Python 3 for flexible modification with external libraries.

+|
+|
+|
+|

 .. figure:: mocdown_coupling.png
+   :width: 700px
    :scale: 50 %
    :alt: Three coupled models in MocDown

-   MocDown couples three models for self-consistent simulations: thermo-fluids, neutron transport, and transmutation and recycling.
+   Figure 1: MocDown couples three models for self-consistent simulations: thermo-fluids, neutron transport, and transmutation and recycling.

+|
+|
+|
+|

 .. figure:: mocdown_accel.png
+   :width: 700px
    :scale: 50 %
    :alt: Acceleration scheme, equilibrium cycle

-   The MocDown accelerated recycling scheme efficiently finds the equilibrium cycle, whose isotopic composition matches that of its successor.
+   Figure 2: The MocDown accelerated recycling scheme efficiently finds the equilibrium cycle, whose isotopic composition matches that of its successor.

+|
+|
+|
+|

 .. figure:: mocdown_rbwrth.png
+   :width: 700px
    :scale: 50 %
    :alt: RBWR-Th core

-   The RBWR-Th is a fuel-self-sustaining nuclear reactor core design which operates with only thorium as its charge.
+   Figure 3: The RBWR-Th is a fuel-self-sustaining nuclear reactor core design which operates with only thorium as its charge.
 MocDown has been successfully used to simulate this design.

 .. _MocDown_Source: https://github.com/jeffseif/mocdown